helsinki-python/helsinki-python.github.io/index.md

 - Wednesday, 11th June 2025 -
   Helen

+- TBC, July 2025 -
+  A park in Helsinki

 - Would you like to host us?
 Please get in touch!

 ## Past events